 Rikidozan was born in North Korea under Japanese rule in 1924 and was the youngest of six children, according to his family’s registry.
 The name given to him at birth was Kim Sin-rak.

 In 1940, he was persuaded to leave for Japan by a man named Minosuke Momota who supported the Nishoneseki stable of sumo wrestlers in Omura, Nagasaki.
 Once joining the stable, Rikidozan would fight his first sumo match in June of 1940.
 But due to his listing in the rankings as being from Korea, he began to be bullied and racially discriminated by his stablemates.
 A story that he was born in Japan had to be invented and he became the adopted son of Minosuke Momota.
 Rikidozan’s name became Mitsuhiro Momota with his birthplace now Omura.
-But for the purpose of this story, he will always be referred by his wrestling name: Rikidozan.
+But for the purpose of this story, he will always be referred by his sumo name that was given to him: Rikidozan.

 His quick rise in the ranks began to cause envy amongst his senior stablemates and thus began his troubles with the stable-master.